markgewhite/IFC_matlab/README.md

 ```Unix
 > R.home()
 ```
-Copy the output (R Home path).
+Copy the output (R Home path) without the quotes.
 Open a text editor, such as Notepad (Windows) or TextEdit (Mac), and paste the home path into a new file.
 It should have a single line.
 Save the file as <code>r_home_path.txt</code> in the same directory as the Matlab files.

-Close R application.
+Close R application - you don't need to save the workspace image.
 You won't need it again other than to update the IFC package from time to time.

 ### Python installation